A FICO Score Explained By MN Realtor

 How Much Money You Owe – 30 Percent of Your FICO Score

 Even if you currently pay all your bills on time each month, how close are you to having more debt than you can handle?
-Carrying too much debt is a big red flag to a lender so they are going to look at what percentage of your income must go to paying debt each month.
+Carrying too much debt is a big red flag to a lender, so they will look at what percentage of your income must go to paying debt each month.

 Your credit utilization ratio, the percentage of your available credit you use, also affects your FICO score.
-Carrying high balances on credit cards is going to lower your number, which is why maxing out your credit cards is a horrible idea.
+Carrying high balances on credit cards will lower your number, which is why maxing out your credit cards is a horrible idea.
 Paying down your credit balances is a way to improve your FICO score.

 Length of Credit History – 15 Percent of Your Score